omonimus1/blog-jade-rubick/content/posts/2021-08-05--bundled-hiring/index.md

 * You have to think through who does the interviewing.
 Typically we had a wider set of interviewers than for normal positions.
 The part that hiring managers usually resist is having other people interviewing "their" candidates.
 You can overcome this once the process becomes refined enough that people are seeing good outcomes from it, but you have to be careful in the early days of bundled hiring to get over that gap.

 * Once the position is filled, you have to decide if people's engagement ends at that point.
-We typically did have it end then.
-But one thing that surprised me is that hiring managers would sometimes volunteer to help out with the queues.
+As I mentioned above, you can have people do interview for a period of time, rather than just until the position is filled.
+One thing that surprised me is that hiring managers would sometimes volunteer to help out with the queues.
 For example, one engineering manager would be under the gun on a critical project, and someone else would volunteer to help them hire.
 Because the hiring process was well understood, it made it easier to help across teams.

 ### What do you think?

 Did I miss anything?
 Do you have experience with bundled hiring elesewhere?
 I'd love to hear your thoughts or your experiences as you implement bundled hiring.

+Thank you to [Darin Swanson](https://www.linkedin.com/in/darinswanson/) for feedback and detail on how the bundled hires were run.

 Image by <a href="https://pixabay.com/users/12019-12019/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=230112">David Mark</a> from <a href="https://pixabay.com/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=230112">Pixabay</a>